whosonfirst/go-whosonfirst-libpostal/docs/index.md

 # libpostal

-The Mapzen Libpostal API is a ... around [the Libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses.
+The Mapzen libpostal API is a ... around [the libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses in to data structures.
 The Libpostal API has two endpoints that are exposed as HTTP `GET` requests, returning results as JSON data structures.

-The `/parse` endpoint analyzes an address string and returns its component parts (street number, street name, city and so on).
-The `/expand` endpoint analyzes an address string and returns a set of normalized equivalent strings.

 ## GET /expand _?address=ADDRESS&apikey=APIKEY_